 Visit one of the largest archaeological excavation sites in Germany: the unique document Niedermünster.
 It is one of the few places in Germany where the continuous historic and structural developments of nearly two thousand years are preserved, accessible, and showcased visually over the smallest of spaces.

-This unique art gallery focuses on Eastern European art.
-Immerse yourself in art history by following in the footsteps of the German artists who once lived and worked here.
-The permanent exhibition takes you on a journey back through time, making stops along the way between the Baltic and the Mediterranean, while temporary exhibitions draw attention to modern-day art in East-Central Europe.
+time, making stops along the way between the Baltic and the Mediterranean, while temporary exhibitions draw attention to modern-day art in East-Central Europe.